TritonDataCenter/sdc-docker/docs/api/divergence.md

   package for the container.
 The value can be a package name like `g4-standard-1G`, a UUID, or the first 8 characters of a UUID (short-UUID).

+## Other Differences

+SDC Docker supports certain versions of Docker CLI and Compose clients.
+Check the [supported versions](../#docker-version) and the individual command references to see which command options can be used with SDC Docker.